arktypeio/arktype/ark/attest/README.md

 npm run attest trace .
 ```

-Creates a trace.json file in a .tstrace directory that can be viewed as a type performance heat map via a tool like https://ui.perfetto.dev/.
+Creates a trace.json file in `.attest/trace` that can be viewed as a type performance heat map via a tool like https://ui.perfetto.dev/.
 Also summarizes any hot spots as identified by `@typescript/analyze-trace`.

 Trace expects a single argument representing the root directory of the root package for which to gather type information.